sariya/GARCOM/README.md

 ## Origin
 ```
-GARCOM is derived from French word garçom (/ɡaʁ.sɔ̃/);
+GARCOM's derived from French word garçom (/ɡaʁ.sɔ̃/)
-here garcom is ready to serve to obtain desired results for the genetics data
+GARCOM is ready to serve and obtain desired results for the genetics data.
+We hope you enjoy it!
 ```

 ## To-Dos
 ```
 - Add support for Bgen format
 ```